Streetcars in Washington, D.C.: Horse-drawn streetcars

-Washington and Georgetown
+Washington and Georgetown Railroad

 Streetcars began operation in New York City along the Bowery in 1832, but the technology did not really become popular until 1852, when Alphonse Loubat invented a side-bearing rail that could be laid flush with the street surface, allowing the first horse-drawn streetcar lines.
 The technology began to spread and on May 17, 1862, the first Washington, D.C., streetcar company, the Washington and Georgetown Railroad was incorporated.

-The company ran the first streetcar in Washington, D.C., from the Capitol to the State Department starting on July 29, 1862.
+The company ran the first streetcar in Washington, D.C., from the Capitol to the State Department (then housed at the current Treasury Building) starting on July 29, 1862.
 It expanded to full operations from the Navy Yard to Georgetown on October 2, 1862.
 Another line opened on November 15, 1862.
 It was built along 7th Street NW from N Street NW to the Potomac River and expanded to the Arsenal (now Fort McNair) in 1875.
 A third line ran down 14th Street NW from Boundary Street NW (now Florida Avenue) to the Treasury Building.
 In 1863 the 7th Street line was extended north to Boundary Street NW.

-Metropolitan
+Metropolitan Railroad

 The Washington and Georgetown's monopoly didn't last long.
 On July 1, 1864, a second streetcar company, the Metropolitan Railroad, was incorporated.
 It opened lines from the Capitol to the War Department along H Street NW.

 In 1872, the railroad built a line on 9th Street NW and purchased the Union Railroad (chartered on January 19, 1872).
 It used the Union's charter to expand into Georgetown.
-In 1873 it purchased the Boundary and Silver Spring Railway (chartered on January 19, 1872) and used its charter to build north on what is now Georgia Avenue.
+In 1873, it purchased the Boundary and Silver Spring Railway (chartered on January 19, 1872) and used its charter to build north on what is now Georgia Avenue.

 In June 1874, it absorbed the Connecticut Avenue and Park Railway (chartered on July 13, 1868; operations started in April 1873) and its line on Connecticut Avenue from the White House to Boundary Avenue.
 By 1888, it had built additional lines down 4th Street NW/SW to P Street SW, and on East Capitol Street to 9th Street.

-Columbia
+Columbia Railway

 Chartered by Congress on May 24, 1870 and beginning operations the same year, the Columbia Railway was the city's third horse car operator.
 It ran from the Treasury Building along H Street NW/NE to the city boundary at 15th Street NE.
 The company built a car barn and stable on the east side of 15th Street just south of H Street at the eastern end of the line.